I'm hoping you can tell me if you think taking Olive Leaf Extract while breastfeeding is safe?

 lactation consultant told me to feed her from the same breast twice

 before switching.
-Also to gently squeeze my breast as she sucks to help
+Also to gently squeeze my chest as she sucks to help

 her get more hindmilk in.
 (You do this deeper into the breast, not near